Analytic Capacity and the Subadditivity Problem

 We have seen that if I ask how “big” a set is, I might mean what is its cardinality, or what is its diameter, or what is its area.
 Or I might mean, what is its analytic capacity…

 I don’t feel bad about not finding the answer in 3 years.
-Still nobody knows the answer, 45 years on.
+Still nobody knows the answer, more than 50 years on.
 The question has proved to be a toughie.
 I did get several partial results, and these were good enough for my PhD.